She Said She Said: Composition

-The track incorporates a change of metre, following Harrison's introduction of such a musical device into the Beatles' work with his Indian-styled composition "Love You To".
-"She Said She Said" uses both 3/4 and 4/4 time, shifting to 3/4 on the line "No, no, no, you're wrong" and back again on "I said …" The middle part consists of another song fragment that Lennon had penned.
-At Harrison's suggestion, Lennon used this fragment in the middle of "She Said She Said".
-In this section, the subject of Lennon's lyrics changes from his recollection of the LSD episode with Fonda to a reminiscence of childhood, as Lennon sings: "When I was a boy everything was right / Everything was right".
-According to musicologist Walter Everett, this abstraction is Lennon's refuge from the disturbing sensation that he's "never been born", and the change in time signature to 3/4 serves as an appropriate device for the shift in lyrical focus back in time.
-Musicologist Alan Pollack comments that, typically of the Beatles' work, the song's experimental qualities – rhythm, meter, lyrics, and sound treatment on the official recording – are tempered effectively by the band's adherence to a recognisable musical form.
+The track incorporates a change in metre; the band had acquainted themselves with this musical device after Harrison introduced it in his Indian-styled "Love You To".
+"She Said She Said" uses both 3/4 and 4/4 time, shifting to 3/4 on the line "No, no, no, you're wrong" and back again to 4/4 on "I said …".
+The middle part consists of another song fragment Lennon had penned, inserted at Harrison's suggestion.
+Here, Lennon's lyrics move from recollecting the LSD episode with Fonda to a reminiscence of childhood: "When I was a boy everything was right / Everything was right".
+According to musicologist Walter Everett, this abstraction is Lennon's refuge from the disturbing sensation that he's "never been born", and the change in metre serves as an appropriate device for the shift in lyrical focus back in time.
+Musicologist Alan Pollack comments that, typical of the Beatles' work, the song's experimental qualities – rhythm, meter, lyrics, and sound treatment on the official recording – are tempered effectively by the band's adherence to a recognisable musical form.
 In this case, the structure comprises two verses, two bridge sections separated by a single verse, followed by a final verse and an outro (or coda).

+"She Said She Said" is a psychedelic rock, acid rock, and psychedelic pop song.
 In his commentary on "She Said She Said", music critic Tim Riley writes that the song conveys the "primal urge" for innocence, which imbues the lyric with "complexity", as the speaker suffers through feelings of "inadequacy", "helplessness" and "profound fear".
 In Riley's opinion, the track's "intensity is palpable" and "the music is a direct connection to [Lennon's] psyche"; he adds that "at the core of Lennon's pain is a bottomless sense of abandonment", a theme that the singer would return to in late 1966 with "Strawberry Fields Forever".